pocomane/brewed-in-the-apocalypse/bita.md

 - Name everyone, make everyone human.
 - Ask provocative questions and build on the player's answers.
 - Respond with challenging circumstances and occasional rewards.
+- Do not play against the players.
 - Be a fan of the player’ characters.
 - Think offscreen, too.

 TODO : better rephrase the last three, or at least explain them better

-The scenarist should also continously ask questions to the players.
-They may be provocative to push a reaction (like in "They are after you, do you prepare yourself in some way?"), or informative to get some prompt to elaborate (like in "You found a truck, or you would prefer some motorcycles?"), or just to give some color to the situation (like in "And how your character is dressed").
+The question asked by scenarist to the players may be provocative to push a reaction (like in "They are after you, do you prepare yourself in some way?"), or informative to get some prompt to elaborate (like in "You found a truck, or you would prefer some motorcycles?"), or just to give some color to the situation (like in "And how your character is dressed").

 The moves (both player and scenarist ones) should continually push the game forward in interesting ways.
 New opportunities should be added when a player